 Clockwork.
 Tick, tock, tick tock.
 Silence.

 Husband came like clockwork.
 Every Tuesday, Thursday, and Sunday became the same.
-Husband would show up and take the kids out to dinner or to the park.
+The husband would show up and take the kids out to dinner or to the park.
 He would come back to the house around eight o’clock and help put the kids to bed.

 Then we would cry. or fight. or have sex.